sixpaq/jsutils/README.md

 const f = new Future();

 setTimeout(() => {
-  if (somethingBad) {
+  if (somethingBadHappened) {
     f.throw(new Error('Bad'));
   }
   f.return(5);
-})
+}, 2000);

-// Here we wait for the result, which will be placed in the output or an exception is thown. const output = f.wait;
+// Here we wait for the result (5), which will be placed in the output or an exception is thown. const output = f.wait;
 ```